 \subsection{Implementation Details}

-\textbf{Dataset.} We conduct experiments on three datasets: Stanford2D3D~\cite{Armeni2017Joint2D}, Matterport3D~\cite{chang2017matterport3d} and 3D60 \cite{Zioulis2018OmniDepthDD}.
+\textbf{Dataset.} We conduct on three datasets: Stanford2D3D~\cite{Armeni2017Joint2D}, Matterport3D~\cite{chang2017matterport3d} and 3D60 \cite{Zioulis2018OmniDepthDD}.
 Stanford2D3D and Matterport3D are real-world datasets, and 3D60 is a synthetic dataset, provided by OmniDepth~\cite{Zioulis2018OmniDepthDD}.
-We follow the setting of UniFuse~\cite{Jiang2021UniFuseUF} to split three datasets respectively, as depicted in Tab.~\ref{table:datasets}.
-The sizes of ODIs and paired depth maps are 512$\times$1024 in Stanford2D3D and Matterport3D, and 256$\times$512 in 3D60.
-When conducting experiments on real-world datasets, the up-sampling factors are set to $\times4$ and $\times8$.
-We also test on the synthetic dataset with $\times8$ up-sampling factor to verify the generalization ability.
+We follow UniFuse to split the three datasets respectively.
+The sizes of ODIs and paired depth maps are 512$\times$1024 in Stanford2D3D and Matterport3D and 256$\times$512 in 3D60.
+On real-world datasets, the up-sampling factors are set to $\times4$ and $\times8$.
+We train, validate, and test on the two real-world datasets, which are more challenging and have higher resolution than the synthetic dataset.
+In addition, we test on the synthetic dataset with $\times8$ up-sampling factor to verify the generalization ability.

-\textbf{Implementation.} We use three omnidirectional monocular depth estimation methods as backbones to extract features from the input ODIs: OmniDepth~\cite{Zioulis2018OmniDepthDD} with spherical convolutions, UniFuse-Fusion~\cite{Jiang2021UniFuseUF} with ERP type images and cube maps, and light-weight UniFuse-Equi~\cite{Jiang2021UniFuseUF} with only ERP type images.
+\textbf{Implementation.} We use three omnidirectional depth estimation methods as backbones to extract features from the input ODIs: OmniDepth~\cite{Zioulis2018OmniDepthDD} with spherical convolutions, UniFuse-Fusion~\cite{Jiang2021UniFuseUF} with ERP type images and cube maps, and light-weight UniFuse-Equi~\cite{Jiang2021UniFuseUF} with only ERP type images.
 As for the feature extractor of the ODI SR task, we directly employ the commonly-used EDSR-baseline~\cite{lim2017enhanced} to extract features from the input LR ODIs.
 We down-sample ODIs with Bicubic interpolation, while down-sample omnidirectional depth maps with Nearest interpolation.
 During training, we augment data with horizontal flipping and rolling.
 We collaboratively train the two tasks for 30 epochs using the Adam optimizer~\cite{kingma2014adam} with batch size 2.
 The initial learning rate is set to $1e-4$, and reduced by 2 times per 5 epochs.
 For hyper-parameters in $\mathcal{L}_{\mathrm{TOTAL}}$, we empirically set $\lambda_1=\lambda_2=10 $, and $\lambda_3=\lambda_4=\lambda_5=1$.
-For fair comparison, we re-train the compared methods for the same epochs based on their provided settings.
+For a fair comparison, we re-train the compared methods based on their provided settings.